 Ten20 Spa agreed to support the club as presenting sponsor and became the eponymous name: Team ten20 Cycling.
 Patty’s idea went viral and grew from her original 5 friends to 25 the following year to a current roster of over 400.

 In 2017 the ten20 spa owner decided to exit the business.
-Consequently, team President Laura Wisner and Patty mulled the idea of renaming the group to offer a broader geographical connection with longevity instead of hinging the title on a sponsor.
+Consequently, Patty and then-president Laura Wisner mulled the idea of renaming the group to offer a broader geographical connection with longevity instead of hinging the title on a sponsor.
 They decided to rename the club according to their coincidentally common childhood nickname: Petunia.
 As the team’s spirit has always peppered sass into its sweet nature, they added “Mafia” to give it an edge that also reflects a sense of community and family.
 Hence, Petunia Mafia Cycling.

 Women and men constantly positively comment on each season’s kit.
 While women may be hooked by the look, they’re drawn in and retained by the team’s sense of community on and off the bike.
 Petunia Mafia prides itself on a welcoming and encouraging attitude toward racers and non-competitors alike.

-Based in Boulder, Colorado with members in multiple states, we welcome a wide variety of skill levels on road, gravel, mountain, and cyclocross bikes.
+Based in Boulder, Colorado with members in multiple states, we welcome a wide variety of speeds on road, gravel, mountain, and cyclocross bikes.
 The team’s mantra is to empower, encourage, and educate women on the bike, all while sporting stylish covet-worthy kits.
 Patty currently serves as President and Team Designer alongside a full roster of team leaders.